Your questions, our answers

 Soap-free cleanser lsensitive skin:

-Less drying and with a pH close to that of the skin, soap-free cleansers are recommended for fragile and reactive skin: ideal for children's skin and dry skin, they can be used daily without the inconvenience of traditional soaps.
+Less drying and with a pH close to that of the skin, soap-free cleansers are recommended for fragile, reactive skin.
+It's also ideal for children's skin and dry skin, and can be used daily without the inconvenience of traditional soaps.

-Savon de Marseille is made from vegetable oils, l, salt and soda.
+Marseille Soap is made from vegetable oils, l, salt and soda.
 The oils are hot-saponified in a cauldron.
-Under laction of the soda and heat, the fats gradually transform into soap.
+Under laction of the soda and heat, the fats are gradually transformed into soap.

-Even though it has the shape of a classic bar, solid cleanser does not contain soap.
+Although it has the shape of a classic bar, Gentle Solid Cleanser does not contain soap.
 In fact, it is not a product of saponification, and therefore does not qualify as soap.
-In this sense, solid cleansers are closer to liquid shower gels than to soap.
+In this sense, Nettoyant Doux Solide is closer to a liquid shower gel than a soap.

 Eau fraîche La low alcohol content and is therefore less irritating to the skin.
 It is comparable to a mist for its lightness and more diffused, invigorating scent.
 More recommended in spring or summer, its concentration is 5% maximum and lasts over 2 hours on the skin.

-Eau de toiletteLwhich is softer and less concentrated than a perfume, is ideal if you're looking for a discreet, more subtle scent than perfume or eau de parfum.
-It has an alcohol concentration of 5-15% and lasts an average of 2-3 hours on the skin.
+Eau de toiletteLwhich is softer and less concentrated than a perfume, is ideal if you're looking for a discreet scent, more subtle than perfume or eau de l.
+It has an alcohol concentration of 5-15% and stays on the skin for an average of 2-3 hours.

 Eau de parfum Lhalf the strength of classic perfume, but still the most concentrated version after perfume (10-20% concentration).
 It penetrates skin and fabrics more easily, for a scent that lasts all day.